flame_3d 0.1.0-dev.3 copy "flame_3d: ^0.1.0-dev.3" to clipboard

 STOP, we know you are hyped up and want to start coding some funky 3D stuff but we first have to set your expectations and clarify some things.
 So turn down your music, put away the coffee and make some tea instead because you have to do some reading first!

-This package provides 3D support for Flame but it depends on the still experimental Flutter GPU which in turn depends on Impeller.
-The Flutter GPU is currently not shipped with Flutter so this package wont work without following the prerequisites steps.
+This package provides 3D support for Flame but it depends on the still experimental Flutter GPU, which in turn depends on Impeller.

-This package does not guarantee that it will follow correct semver versioning rules nor does it assure that it's APIs wont break.
-Be ready to constantly have to refactor your code if you are planning on using this package in a semi-production environment, which we do not recommend.
+This package does not guarantee that it will follow correct semver versioning rules, nor does it assure that its APIs wont break.
+Be ready to constantly have to refactor your code if you are planning on using this package, and potentially to have to contribute with improvements and fixes.
+Please do not use this for production environments.

 Prerequisites #

-Step three would be to enable impeller for the macOS platform, add the following to the Info.plist in your macos/ directory:
+Then, you need to enable Impeller; to do that, add the following to the Info.plist in your macos/ directory:

 <dict>